elmbridge/curriculum/The Elm Architecture.md

     = ChangeText
 ```

-and later on in the `update` function's type annotation:
+and later on in the `update` function's type signature:

 ```elm
 update : Msg -> Model.Model -> Model.Model
 ```

 This is an example of a **union type** declaration in Elm.
 We'll go further into the details in a future lesson, but for right now, you can think of this as a way to model `messages` in our application.
-The above code declares two things (reading from that type annotation first):
+The above code declares two things (reading from that type signature first):

 * the `update` function takes two arguments, the first is a `Msg`, and the second is a `Model`.
 * any value that is of `Msg` type will be exactly one of the values specified in the `type` definition (in this case, there is only one acceptable value which is `ChangeText`.)
 If we wanted to add another possible value for `message`, we would have to change this declaration of the union type `Msg` to include the new possibility.